- Behavioral and Health Services

 Part time Weekly Tuition: (2 - 3 days/week)

-- The summer program will be closed the week of the 4th of July.
+- The summer program will be closed on the 4th of July.

 - All weeks will be charged at the full weekly rate.